 Life-Cycle Costing (LCC): An important economic analysis used in the selection of alternatives that impact both pending and future costs.
 It compares initial investment options and identifies the least cost alternatives for a 40-year period.
-As applied to building design energy conservations measures, the process is mandated by law and is defined in 10 CFR Part 426, Subpart A: Program Rules of the Federal Energy Management Program (NIST Handbook 135).
+As applied to building design energy conservations measures, the process is mandated by law and is defined in 10 CFR Part 436, Subpart A: Methodology and Procedures for Life-Cycle Cost Analysis..
 The National Institute of Standards and Technology has established the Building Life-Cycle Cost (BLCC) computer program to perform LCC analyses.
 The program incorporates user entered data and compares the following: Sunk Costs, First Costs, Salvage Value, Future Investment, Residual Value, Annually Recurring Fixed Costs, Annually Recurring Escalating Costs, and Energy (Fuel Costs) Escalation Rates.